department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/downloadable-reports/downloadable-reports.md

 - H1: "Download your VA health summary"
 - Include plain language explanatory intro text.
 This should include the categories that are included in your Health Summary report.
 - H2: "Choose your file format and download your document"
-  - "We offer three file format options for this document.
+  - "We offer three file format options for VA health summary.
 Choose the option that best meets your needs."
     - Present three mutually exclusive options (i.e. radio buttons)
       - Option 1: "PDF document (best for printing)"
       - Option 2: "Text file (best for screen readers, screen enlargers, and refreshable Braille display)"
       - Option 3: "XML file (this file format is designed for computer systems to read, such as other electronic health records, personal health records, and applications."
   - Include a button to download
   - Other notes:
+    - If possible, this download should be instantaneous.
+If it is not instanteous and the document must be generated, use an appropriate loading indicator to communicate the status of the generation and download.
     - There will need to be error states if a user does not select an option for file format, as well as a success message when the file is downloaded, and an error message if not able to generate and download
     - We will NOT provide the ability to send a health summary as that capability is provided by Community Care via CCD Direct.

+#### Not for first iteration, requires further requirements gathering, usage exploration, and usability research
+- A user should be able to download their previous health summary.
+During discovery research, it was not clear what the use case is for allowing a user to download their previous health summary.
+Therefore, unless we can identify a clear use case, we should not include this functionality.
+- Do not include the file format information that is currently included in the VA health summary grid.
+It is overly technical, and the information included does not clarify the actions available to the user.
+Therefore, unless we can identify a clear use case, we should not include this information on page.

 ### Page 3: Download your VA Blue Button report
 - H1: "Download your VA Blue Button report"